 The CRLCC is an inclusive interdisciplinary space that brings together researchers from all areas interested in studying the relationship between language and society.
-Although not restricted to the following research clusters, these describe areas in which the Centre has developed specific foci:
+Although not restricted to the following research groups, these describe areas in which the Centre has developed specific foci:

 - February 9, 2016.
 Public colloquium: Indigenous Language Policy Implications of the Truth and Reconciliation Commission (TRC) of Canada and the Related Responsibilities of Post-secondary Institutions.
 Organizers: Maya Chacaby, Amos Key Jr., Ian Martin, and Jean Michel Montsion.
 Glendon Hall, Glendon College.